- Legal Home

 If Google Fiber determines that the address at which you receive Services is not a residential address, Google Fiber may require you to transition to another type of account in order to continue receiving the Services.
 This transition may include an increase in any fee for the Services.

 Google Fiber Installation

 You agree to provide Google Fiber with all necessary access to the premises at the address where you sign up for Services to be installed (referred to as “your residence” below) so that the equipment necessary for you to receive the Services may be installed and configured.
 You agree that Google Fiber may install equipment on the exterior and interior of your residence (including but not limited to laying underground conduit and/or affixing equipment to the outside of your residence) at any reasonable location.
+You agree that Google Fiber may take photographs of the equipment installed by or on behalf of Google Fiber on the exterior or interior of your residence for quality control purposes.
 You also agree that Google Fiber may use, and that you have the necessary permissions to approve Google Fiber’s use of, existing facilities, including existing wiring in and around your residence, to complete the installation services.